 Even among full-year employees, turnover rates can still be high.
 In the restaurant industry, upward career mobility often happens when an employee moves from one restaurant to another.
 And with so many restaurants around, employees have ample opportunity to move from one venue to another.

-A high restaurant turnover rate is problematic for your restaurant for a number of reasons:
+High restaurant turnover is problematic for your business for a number of reasons:

-Perhaps the most obvious impact of a high restaurant turnover rate is the cost of hiring new employees.
+Perhaps the most obvious impact of a high restaurant turnover is the cost of hiring new employees.
 According to a study from the Center for Hospitality Research and Cornell University, the average cost of replacing just a single hospitality employee is $5,864.
-For an average full-service restaurant, that could add up to $146,000 annually – costs that can make or break for some restaurateurs.
+For an average full-service restaurant, that could add up to $146,000 annually – costs that can make or break for some your business.

-Cost aside, a high restaurant turnover rate can also have a negative effect on your workplace culture.
+Cost aside, a high turnover rate can also have a negative effect on your workplace culture and staff performance.
 If it seems like you have a revolving door of employees, it can be hard for staff to bond with one another and develop strong working relationships.
 And with 76% of restaurant employees citing their co-workers as the best thing about their restaurant jobs, it’s clear that a staff that gets along is crucial to healthy workplace culture.

 Related to the issue of a poor workplace culture is the impact on the customer experience.
 When turnover is high, it means you may often be short on staff – specifically experienced staff who know your restaurant and customers well.
 This kind of shortage can slow down service, create bottlenecks, and increase the risk of mistakes – all of which can add up to a poor customer experience.

 How to Calculate Turnover Rate for Your Restaurant

 It’s clear that employee turnover is one of the most important restaurant metrics to track.
 So to find out how your restaurant is doing, you’ll need to know how to calculate restaurant employee turnover rate.